gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 | 4                | Automatically select the super-resolution mode for appropriate frames                                                       |

-The performance of the encoder will be affected for all modes other than 0, and for mode 4, it should be noted that the encoder will at least twice, one for downscaling, and another with no scaling, and then it will choose the best one for each of the appropriate frames.
+The performance of the encoder will be affected for all modes other than 0, and for mode 4, it should be noted that the encoder will at least twice, one for down scaling, and another with no scaling, and then it will choose the best one for each of the appropriate frames.

 For more information on the decision-making process,